 At 35 IBU, Hazy Little Thing IPA is on par with our classic Pale Ale (38 IBU).
 Yet the perceived bitterness of Pale Ale is higher for most drinkers, while the silky malt and juicy hops in Hazy Little Thing keep bitterness at bay.

 Saying Hazy IPAs are less hoppy, then, is a bit subjective.
 Guess you just have to try them all and decide for yourself.

 How big is Hazy IPA alcohol content?

 While their haze is jam-packed with flavor, Hazy IPAs aren’t inherently bigger in alcohol content.
-Craft brewers target various ABV depending upon their vision for a recipe, from easy-drinking session beers to those that bulldoze your taste buds.
+Craft brewers target various ABV depending upon their vision for a recipe, from easy-drinking session beers to Imperial beers that can bulldoze your taste buds.

-We make Hazy IPAs that cover the spectrum, including Summer Break Session Hazy IPA at 4.6% ABV and Hazy Little Thing IPA at 6.7% ABV.
+We make Hazy IPAs that cover the spectrum, including Summer Break Session Hazy IPA at 4.6% ABV, Hazy Little Thing IPA at 6.7% ABV, and Cosmic Little Thing Hazy Double IPA at 8% ABV.
 Plus check our small-batch, online only beers; you might find a limited Hazy that’s even more intense!